 Hike with confidence in the company of our fully qualified International Mountain Leaders (IMLs), with the navigation, accommodation and arrangements taken care of.
 If your group would like a guide for your trip, please get in touch for more details or view our scheduled guided trips.

-We combine the north section of our Alta Via 1 and the east section of our Alta Via 9 to create an 8 stage loop of the Dolomites.
-The circuit includes Lago di Braies, Lagazuoi, lake Misurina and the Tre Cime di Lavaredo.
+We can combine the northern section of our Alta Via 1 and the eastern section of our Alta Via 9 to create an 8 stage loop of the Northern Dolomites.
+The circuit includes Lago di Braies, Lagazuoi, Lake Misurina and the Tre Cime di Lavaredo.
 We suggest a first and last night in Dobbiaco and you can add a rest day in Cortina to make the trip longer.
 Please email us for details!

 |||